wavebeem/wavebeem.com/src/blog/2020-10-14-tagged-unions.md

 }
 ```

-## Appendix: Catching Errors in TypeScript
+## Appendix: Catching errors in TypeScript

 For TypeScript, you should make a tagged union type instead, which can catch your type errors at compile time, before your code is even run: